 The Title IX Investigator will complete a written investigative report that includes items such as summaries of all interviews conducted, photographs, and descriptions of relevant evidence, summaries of relevant electronic records, and a detailed report of the events in question ("the Investigative Report").
-The Title IX Investigator will distribute the Investigative Report, concurrently, to the alleged victim and the Respondent.
-The Title IX Investigator will also provide a copy to the Dean of Students who shall serve as the Chair of the Hearing Board.
+The Title IX Investigator will provide the Investigative Report to the Title IX Coordinator.
+The Title IX Coordinator will provide the Investigative Report to the Deputy Title IX Coordinator who will distribute the Investigative Report, concurrently, to the alleged victim and the Respondent.
+The Deputy Title IX Coordinator will serve as the Chair of the Hearing Board.
 All parties to whom the Investigative Report is distributed pursuant to this Policy must maintain it in confidence; the Investigative Report may only be disclosed as contemplated by this Policy.

-(d) Formal Versus Informal Resolution.
+D. Formal Versus Informal Resolution.

-At any time before the Hearing Board provides the Notice of Appointment in accordance with Section V(b)(ii)(2), the alleged victim may elect to resolve his or her Complaint through the informal resolution (mediation) process in accordance with Article VI of this Policy, provided that:
+At any time before the Chair of the Hearing Board provides the Notice of Appointment in accordance with Section V(b)(ii)(2), the alleged victim may elect to resolve his or her Complaint through the informal resolution (mediation) process in accordance with Article VI of this Policy, provided that:

-- (i) The Respondent agrees to such resolution; - (ii) The alleged victim and the Respondent are both students or are both employees of the University; - (iii) The Title IX Coordinator determines that informal resolution is an appropriate mechanism for resolving the complaint; and
+- i.
+The Respondent agrees to such resolution; - ii.
+The alleged victim and the Respondent are both students or are both employees of the University; - iii.
+The Title IX Coordinator determines that informal resolution is an appropriate mechanism for resolving the complaint; and; - iv.
+The Complaint does not involve Sexual Assault.